-You will spend at least 20 hours observing English learners in various grades and their teachers, both classroom and ESL.
+You will spend at least 20 hours with English learners in various grades and who are at various ELD levels, both in general classrooms and in an ESL setting.
 You will teach lessons to students of various grades and ELD levels.
 These observations and lessons may take place at different sites in order to give you more experience across different grade/age levels.